Diagnosis of Prostate Cancer

 Michael Jubinville, MPH

-Your doctor will ask you about your symptoms, and health and family history.
-This will involve a digital rectal exam (DRE) to check for any problems.
-A DRE is a brief exam of the prostate.
+Your doctor will ask you about your symptoms and past health.
+A physical exam will be done which will include a brief exam of the prostate.
+This is done with a digital rectal exam (DRE).
 The doctor inserts a lubricated, gloved finger into the rectum.
-The doctor can feel the prostate through the rectal wall to check for lumps or enlargement.
+The prostate can be felt through the wall of the rectum.

 Suspicion of Prostate Cancer

 More tests may be needed if the prostate feels abnormal or you have certain symptoms.
 The tests will show if cancer is present.
 Tests may include: